 This part is going to be a bit tricky, so read carefully.
 Also, we strongly recommend using safety goggles for this step.

 After that, apply the solder; you will see it melting immediately after attaching the t-fitting to the supply pipe.
-Put the flame and the solder all around the pipe to seal it correctly.
+Put the flame and the solder around the pipe to seal it correctly.
 Lastly, screw the arrester onto the t-fitting.

 9. Turn On The Water Supply